rwieruch/blog_robinwieruch_content/react-testing-tutorial.md

 {{< highlight javascript "hl_lines=3" >}}
 "scripts": {
-  "start": "webpack-dev-server --config ./webpack.config.js", "test:unit": "mocha --require babel-core/register --require ./test/helpers.js --require ./test/dom.js 'src/**/*.spec.js'"
+  "start": "webpack-dev-server --config ./webpack.config.js", "test:unit": "mocha --require @babel/register --require ./test/helpers.js --require ./test/dom.js 'src/**/*.spec.js'"
 },
 {{< /highlight >}}

+If you haven't installed @babel/register which is used in the npm script yet, you can do it with `npm install -save-dev @babel/register`.

 As you can see, the script takes both configuration files as required test configuration and executes all test files which end with the suffix "*.spec.js".
 Basically a test file could be named *App.spec.js* and it has to be somewhere in the */src* folder.
 Of course, you can come up with your own rules for the test file naming here.
 It's up to you.